branaway/Japid/readme.txt

 * Version History:

+2013/08/02: V0.9.21:
+	1. enhancement: set the template root path in relative to the Play.applicationRoot unless it's an absolute value.
+This also solves compatibility issue with running in servlet containers.

 2013/08/01: V0.9.20:
 	1. new feature: added annotation and convention based route rule generation.
 Here is an example: